Florida community action agency assistance programs.

 Telephone: (850) 222-2043

 Case managers can provide the working poor referral, access to programs, and information on public aid.
 This agency supports families in Calhoun, Franklin, Gadsden, Jefferson, Leon, and Liberty County.
 Call them for information on programs as wide ranging as job training to applications for LIHEAP.
-More Capital Area Community Action Agency.
+More on Capital Area Community Action Agency.

 Central Florida Community Action Agency, Inc. is for counties of Alachua, Levy, and Marion